vaharoni/static-site-boilerplate/README.md

 # Static website boilerplate

-This repo is a template of a static website that supports internationalization using Jekyll, esbuild, and Tailwind CSS.
+This repo is a template of a static website that supports internationalization.
+It uses Jekyll, esbuild, and Tailwind CSS.
 Ready to use with Github Pages.

+Check out the `gh-pages` branch on this repo or visit the [Github Pages endpoint](https://vaharoni.github.io/static-site-boilerplate/) to see what the output of the template looks like.

 ## Contents